Luxor (video game): Gameplay

 During gameplay, the on-screen spheres continuously move forward, pushed themselves by additional small scarabs.
 If any sphere reaches the player's pyramid, the player loses a life and is forced to restart the level.
 If the player succeeds in eliminating a certain number of spheres without this occurring, new spheres cease to arrive and the level can be completed by removing those which remain.

-Power-ups like Fireball are given if the player manages to make three consecutive matches.
+Power-ups such as the fireball are given if the player manages to make three consecutive matches.

 Games

 Complaint

-After competitor Codeminion released their game StoneLoops! of Jurassica for iPhone, MumboJumbo sent a complaint to Apple with the request to remove the game from the Apple App Store.
-According to MumboJumbo the game has many similarities with the Luxor-series which could confuse customers.
+After competitor Codeminion released their game StoneLoops! of Jurassica for iPhone, MumboJumbo filed a complaint with Apple requesting the game’s removal from the Apple App Store.
+According to MumboJumbo the game shares many similarities with the Luxor-series that could confuse customers.
 Apple accepted the complaint and the game was removed.